-The College is committed to protecting the privacy of all individuals involved in reporting and resolution procedures and processes under this policy.
-The College is also committed to assisting students, employees, and non-members to make informed choices regarding how they choose to respond or participate in a response to sexual and gender-based misconduct.
-With respect to any report under this policy, the College will take reasonable efforts to protect the privacy of participants, in accordance with applicable state and federal law, while balancing the need to gather information to assess the report to take steps to eliminate sexual and gender-based misconduct, prevent its recurrence, and remedy its effects.
+The College is committed to protecting the privacy of all individuals involved in reporting and resolution procedures under this Policy.
+The College is also committed to assisting students, employees, and non-members to make informed choices regarding how they choose to respond or participate in a response to SGBM.
+With respect to any report under this Policy, the College will take reasonable efforts to protect the privacy of participants, in accordance with applicable state and federal law, while balancing the need to gather information to assess the report to take steps to eliminate SGBM, prevent its recurrence, and remedy its effects.

-Privacy and confidentiality have distinct meanings under this policy:
+Privacy and confidentiality have distinct meanings under this Policy:

-Privacy: Privacy means that information related to a report of sexual and gender-based misconduct will be shared with a limited number of College employees who "need to know" in order to assist in support of the complainant, respondent, or witnesses in the assessment, investigation, and resolution of the report.
-Only employees of the College who are essential to functions of this policy are notified of any or all of the elements of a report or formal complaint.
+Privacy: Privacy means that information related to a report of SGBM will be shared with a limited number of College employees who "need to know" in order to assist in support of the complainant, respondent, or witnesses in the assessment, investigation, and resolution of the report.
+Only employees of the College who are essential to functions of this Policy are notified of any or all of the elements of a report or complaint.